 "You hear, by dear Meissner, how I almost in one breath ridicule and compassionate the Jews; in fact, they appear to me at once ludicrous and venerable.
 I could not devote myself to them entirely, as Gabriel Riesser and others have done; I unite myself with no party, whether republicans or patriots, Christians or Jews.
 I have this in common with all artists who write not for enthusiastic moments, but for centuries-not for one land, but for the world-not for one race, but for mankind.
-It would be absurd and petty in me if, as people pretend, I had ever been ashamed of being a Jew; but it would be just as ridiculous if I declared myself to be a Jew. . . .
-As I was born to deliver over the bad and the rotten, the false and the foolish, to eternal ridicule, so it is equally in my nature to feel what is sublime, to admire what is great, and to venerate whatever has true life."
+It would be absurd and petty in me if, as people pretend, I had ever been ashamed of eternal ridicule, so it is equally in my nature to feel what is sublime, to admire what is great, and to venerate whatever has true life."
 Heine had spoken the last words with deep earnestness, and had become thoughtful.
-But, as if laughter must always resume its wonted seat on his lips, he added, playfully, "If our little friend Weill comes to see us soon, you shall have another proof of my piety towards p Mosaism.
+But, as if laughter must always resume its wonted seat on his lips, he added, playfully, "If our little friend Weill comes to see us soon, you shall have another proof of my piety towards primitive Mosaism.
 Weill was formerly a singer in the synagogue; he has a fine bell-like tenor, and chants the old songs of Judah in all their traditional purity, from their carliest monotonous simplicity to their latest point of Old Testament finish.
 My good wife, who has no notion that I am a Jew, was not a little amazed when she heard this strange musical lament, this shaking and quavering.
 When Weill began his first song, Minko the dog crept under the sofa, and Cocotte the parrot tried to hang himself between the bars of his cage.
 'Monsieur Weill!
 Monsieur Weill!'
-Matilda cried out, in alarm, 'don't carry the joke too far !'
+Matilda cried out, in alarm, ' don't carry the joke too far !'
 Weill went on.
 Matilda turned to me and said, 'Henry, tell me what songs are these?'
 'They are our German national songs,' I answered; and I have obstinately persisted in this assertion."
 Heine, to the last, wrote everything himself, except his letters.
 Paper and pencil lay before him, and as he was able, he wrote in a large hand his latest poems and his yet unpublished Memoirs.
-When he was fired, or indisposed to work, his wife read to him such light things as Dumas's novels; but he also went through a great deal of serious reading, especially in physiology, anatomy, and pathology.
+When he was tired, or indisposed to work, his wife read to him such light things as Dumas's novels; but he also went through a great deal of serious reading, especially in physiology, anatomy, and pathology.
 He made himself familiar with the most elaborate works bearing on his own disease.
 "My studies," he used to say, "will certainly not be of much use to me.
-At the utmost, they will enable me to give lectures in heaven, in order to demonstrate to my audience how poorly the physicians on earth know how to treat diseases of the spine.'
+At the utmost, they will enable me to give lectures in heaven, in order to demonstrate to my audience how poorly the physicians on earth know how to treat diseases of the spine."
 On another occasion, he said, "My nerves are so utterly shattered, that I

-And what sort of woman was Madame Here is Meissner's answer to this question :---
+And what sort of woman was Madame Heine?
+Here is Meissner's answer to this question :---